 The key to the success of the campaign is the loyalty of Mad River Glen’s skiers and the “organically viral” nature of the sticker campaign.
 It really is a crazy phenomenon.
 We receive photos via email and in the mail constantly.
 We also get calls all the time from skiers who are taking a trip or have bought a new car and want a sticker.
 Everyone wants their photo be added to the collection in the bar.

-Pratt sold the ski area to a group of skiers in 1995 and Mad River Glen became America’s only cooperatively owned, not for profit ski area.
+Pratt sold the ski area to a group of skiers in 1995 and Mad River Glen became America’s only cooperatively owned, not-for-profit ski area.
 By this time “Ski It If You Can” had become entrenched in the lore of Mad River Glen and the fledgling Co-op knew enough not to mess with a good thing.
-The Mad River Glen Cooperative decided to forge ahead with the “campaign” by continuing to print “Ski It If You Can” stickers and to use the image on its collateral materials.
-Since its inception the only real change to the “campaign” has been to change the types of “Ski It If You Can” stickers that are available.
-In the beginning there was only the traditional large bumper sticker.
+The Mad River Glen Cooperative decided to forge ahead with the “campaign” by continuing to print “Ski It If You Can” stickers and using the image on its collateral materials.
+Since its inception, the only real change to the “campaign” has been to change the types of “Ski It If You Can” stickers that are available.
+In the beginning, there was only the traditional large bumper sticker.
 Today Mad River Glen loyalists can also get “Ski It If You Can” stickers in a more diminutive version, as a window decal, helmet size, a mini version and even as a temporary tattoo.

 Learn About the Genesis of the Bumper Sticker from its Creator